pokeclicker/pokeclicker-wiki/data/Quest Points/overview_description.md

 ## Regional Walkthroughs
 #### Kanto
 Without using the Underground to mine stones and using typed eggs, 71,200 [[File:questPoint.svg\|25px]] are needed.
-Using Mystery Eggs, Mining for stones, Rare hold items, Minimum Safari Zone clears, and Berries 24,000 [[File:questPoint.svg\|25px]] are needed.
+Using Mystery Eggs, Mining for stones, Rare hold items, Minimum Safari Zone clears and Berries 24,000 [[File:questPoint.svg\|25px]] are needed.

 ##### Evolution Items
 Item Name | Number Required | Necessary to Obtain | Cost